Corned beef with parsley sauce is so yummy!!

 Small saucepan

-Cooking tips and step by step to make this delicious Corned Beef with Parsley Sauce recipe
+Cooking tips and step-by-step instructions to make this delicious Corned Beef with Parsley Sauce recipe

-Please start with the corned beef by placing it in a large Dutch oven pan.
+• Place your corned beef in a large Dutch oven pan.
 Add the spice packet that comes with most store-purchased corned beef.

-Add the peeled and chopped carrots, cabbage and onion with the corned beef.
+• Add the peeled and chopped carrots and onion to the corned beef.
 Cover with water.

 Once done, remove the corned beef from the cooking water and set aside covered.
 It will continue cooking.

-This is s bechamel sauce with the perfect hint and pieces of parsley.
+This is a bechamel sauce with the perfect hint and pieces of parsley.

 Easy to make, the only tip I have for you is to keep a keen eye and continually stir.